CREATING KIDS’ AND YA BOOKS

 How long have you been writing?

-The year 2000 was when I decided to delve into the world of children’s writing.
-A world I never want to leave.
+It’s been a long journey!
+The year 2000 was when I decided to delve into the world of children’s writing and completed a Diploma of Professional Children’s Writing.

 Which professional writing bodies are you a member of?

-I am a member of Queensland Writers Centre, SCWBI, Write Links and Book Links.
+I am a member of SCWBI, Write Links and Book Links.

 What writing resources do you recommend?